KyberNetwork/developer-portal/docs/integrations-restfulapiguide.md

 #### Example

-Execute a 100 KNC -> DAI trade with `MaskIn` reserve routing for KNC -> ETH.
+Get the parameters needed for a 100 KNC -> DAI trade with `MaskIn` reserve routing for KNC -> ETH.

 ```js
 // DISCLAIMER: Code snippets in this guide are just examples and you